Rank of Cards

 Each player tries to form matched sets consisting of groups of three or four of a kind, or sequences of three or more cards of the same suit.

 The players either draw or take the upcard, and then discard as in Rummy, but they do not meld cards on the table or lay off on each other's melds.
 Any player, before discarding, may knock, ending the hand.
-He then discards, separates his melds (any matched set) from unmatched cards, and announces the count of the unmatched cards.
-Each opponent then separates his melds from unmatched cards and announces his count as well.
+The player then discards, separates their melds (any matched set) from unmatched cards, and announces the count of the unmatched cards.
+Each opponent then separates their melds from unmatched cards and announces the count as well.

-If all his remaining cards are matched, the player may lay them down without discarding on his last turn.
+If all of their remaining cards are matched, the player may lay them down without discarding on their last turn.
 This ends the game and there is no further play.